jayshakti/DSA_practice/README.md

-# Solving gfg competitive problems
+# Solving DSA for practice